stevezhangzA/Adverserial_Density_Regression/README.md

 # The Official Implementation of Adverserial Densisty Weighted Regression Behavior Cloning [Paper Link](https://arxiv.org/abs/2405.20351)

-# Examples

-we provide code cases for reproducing our experimental results in Androits domain:

 ## Configuration and experiment
 Dependent:
 requirement  | version |